 What can I claim in a divorce settlement?

 A divorce, on its own, does not settle the division of finances; it simply dissolves a marriage.
-To divide the assets, you’ll need a financial settlement as well.
-How is this division accomplished?
-It’s important to note that there is no specific formula to determine how property is divided between spouses.
+To divide the matrimonial assets, you will need a financial settlement.
+There is no specific formula to determine how the matrimonial assets are divided between spouses.
 Each marriage is unique, and so is each divorce settlement.
 However, we can answer some common questions to give you a better understanding of the process and what to expect.

 How long does it take to finalise a divorce settlement?

 Divorce can be a lengthy process, when it's acrimonious.
 There's no set timing for the resolution of a financial settlement, but ideally it should be reached before divorce proceedings conclude.
 If this can be managed, it will prevent complications and delays, which can be costly.
-When you have agreed a financial agreement prior to the final decree you will be able to get your financial settlement orders at the same time as your final order.
+When you have agreed a financial agreement prior to the final order you will be able to apply for your financial t order at the same time as your Conditional order.

 How are assets divided in a divorce settlement?